We are now entering the first days of winter - the time of the solar cycle when there is wisdom in slowing down to calibrate with nature's rhythms.

 In the summer strenuous activity may give one strength, but in the winter there is the suggestion of withdrawal.
 Winter meditation cultivates a different kind of strength and actually changes our notion of strength.
 Strong seems like a great idea when we are a teenager, however, as we age longevity becomes more appealing.
 For people that have a hard time meditating try it in the winter.
 It is much easier to meditate when the qi supports an inner practice.

-For a deeper understanding listen to my podcast.
+For a more in depth understanding of winter listen to my podcast.

 Enjoy your time of deep yin winter reflections.